afzalch/DS-Algorithms/README.md

 #### Recurrence
 * Describes function in terms of other function calls of the same function with smaller inputs
 * Usually used in divide and conquer algorithms

+## Problems
+### Graph Problems

+#### Shortest Path Problem
+- Given a weighted graph, find the shortest path of edges from node A to node B
+- Algorithms: BFS (unweighted graph), Dijkstra's, Bellman-Ford, Floyd-Warshall, A<sup>*</sup>, and more

+#### Connectivity
+- Does there exist a path between node A and node B
+- Typical solution:
+  - Use union find or any search algorithm (ie DFS, BFS,etc)

+#### Negative cycl
+- Does my digraph have any negative cycles
+- Algorithms : Bellman ford and Floyd--Warshall